 Forrest Mars Sr. had also developed a deep distrust of people and increasingly refused to share any information about himself or his company.
 Some believe the attitude dated back to the 1940s, when a magazine article about his company’s success with Uncle Ben’s Rice led to the U.S. government asking Mars for the recipe (they were hoping to duplicate it for military use).
 If you reveal details about your products, he now believed, it only opened the door to others taking advantage of you.

-Even in 1966, when Mars finally agreed to do that interview with Candy Industry and Confectioner’s Journal (largely to gloat about taking over Mars Inc.), he reportedly was so furious about being misquoted in the article that he wrote off all media contact for his family AND Mars employees from that point forward.
+Even in 1966, when Mars finally agreed to do a rare interview with Candy Industry and Confectioner’s Journal, he reportedly was so furious about being misquoted in the article that he wrote off all media contact for his family AND Mars employees from that point forward.

 In 1990, shortly after the death of his wife Audrey, Forrest Sr. sold Ethel M to his children at Mars Inc.—including his daughter Jacqueline, who had joined the family business.
 All of them were billionaires and among the 50 wealthiest Americans.
 But, like the generation before, money had not been enough to heal old wounds.

-Mars Inc. refused to share any information about Forrest Mars Sr. with the media throughout the 1990s, only acknowledging the great businessman had still been alive when they formally announced his death in 1999.
+Mars Inc. refused to share any information about Forrest Mars Sr. with the media throughout the 1990s, as well.
+Until his death was formally announced in 1999, no one had been completely sure if the great business titan was still alive.
 Employees supposedly had learned to avoid mentioning the father’s name around his kids—even when the kids themselves had reached retirement age.

 [M&Ms World in Las Vegas, 2014]